Jardelpz/Scrapping_Selenium/README.md

 ## Getting Started

 ### Running the project
-    * Build a new venv
-    * Run  pip install -r requirements.txt inside the new venv
     * Set up your credencials at.env (make sure if you've chrome webdriver, if not, download it)
+    * If you are using outlook change the SMTP instance
     * Just run the main.py file

 ### After Running